acoburn/trellis-docker/README.md

 # trellis-docker

-A test of the trellis docker container
+This repository conducts sanity tests of the Trellis docker container.